 The new Volvo B8R chassis from Volvo Buses has arrived to Southeast Asia – ‘Made to just keep running’.
-The Swedish premium buses brand’s latest model, which replaces the top-selling B7R, was in Thailand launched with a Bangkok in late March.
+The Swedish premium buses brand’s latest model, which replaces the top-selling B7R, was in Thailand launched with a Bangkok event in late March.
 Volvo Buses assembles the B8R in its plant there, using kits from Volvo Buses’ factory in Borås, Sweden.

 The new chassis, powered by the 8-litre Volvo engine, is already being sold throughout the Asia- Pacific region and will be available in Euro 5 emission standard when so required by Thai regulations.